 \paragraph{Choices of learning rates.} Thus far, we have not yet specified the two sequences of learning rates, which we describe now.
 The learning rates associated with Q-function updates are set to be rescaled linear, namely,

-for some absolute constant $\calpha\geq 24$.
+for some constant $\calpha\geq 24$.
 In addition, the learning rates associated with policy updates are chosen to be:

-\paragraph{Choices of bonus terms.} It remains to specify the bonus terms, which are selected based on fairly intricate upper confidence bounds and constitutes a key (and perhaps most challenging) component of our algorithm design.
+\paragraph{Choices of bonus terms.} It remains to specify the bonus terms, which are selected based on fairly intricate upper confidence bounds.
+This constitutes a key --- and perhaps the most challenging --- component of our algorithm design.
 Specifically, we take

-for any $(s,h)\in \cS\times [H]$, where $\cb > 0$ is some sufficiently large constant; see also \eqref{eq:notation-Epi-Varpi} for the definition of the variance-style term.
-As in previous works, the bonus term, which is chosen carefully in a data-driven fashion, needs to compensate for the uncertainty incurred during the estimation process.
+for any $(i,s,h)\in [m] \times \cS\times [H]$, where $\cb > 0$ is some sufficiently large constant; see also \eqref{eq:notation-Epi-Varpi} for the definition of the variance-style quantity.
+As in previous works, the bonus terms, which are chosen carefully in a data-driven fashion, need to compensate for the uncertainty incurred during the estimation process.